 This parameter page sets the pitch (frequency) of oscillator 3.
 The basic offset settings displayed here are relative offsets.
-An offset of zero means that the oscillator will play in-tune with the incoming MIDI note or CV signal (for calibrated CV signals).
-For small offsets the display shows pitch in cents is which is 1/100 of a semi-tone.
+An offset of zero means that the oscillator will play in-tune with the incoming MIDI note or CV signal (for calibrated CV signals), except when in INF or ULT modes.
+For small offsets the display shows pitch in cents 🖸 which is 1/100 of a semi-tone.
 Above 99 cents the display shows the pitch in semi-tones S.